bustosmiguel/edx_datascience/README.md

 Hello,

-I could´n upload all files in github.
+I couldn't upload all files in github, here you are all data sets:

-Please use my code and here you can find all the files: https://drive.google.com/drive/folders/1QP2RatOJmho6f88tbIdATvNf4TeOsqCX?usp=sharing
+Use my code and here you can find all the data sets: https://drive.google.com/drive/folders/1QP2RatOJmho6f88tbIdATvNf4TeOsqCX?usp=sharing

+Best regards,

 Thanks!